RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

-# Puggy Pair Up
+# Puggy Poke-it

-Puggy Pair Up is a browser game for people who like pugs and memory games.
+Puggy Poke-it is a browser game for people who like pugs and memory games.

-Players will be be presented with a board of tiles, which they can click on to flip over.
-When flipped over, the tile reveals a picture of a pug: there are doubles of every picture on the board and it is up to the players to remember where they are and pair them up!

-**Puggy Poke-it**

-Alternate game idea: a game inspired by Bop-it, but using pug pictures.
+It is a game inspired by Bop-it, but using pug pictures.
 Players see a board of different pug pictures.
 The game randomly highlights a picture, which the player then has to click.
-Higher difficulties have more pictures and generate longer sequences of pictures that need to be clicked.
+Higher difficulties have more pictures and generate longer sequences of pictures that need to be clicked in order.

 Must haves for this project: